SehuiJang/kotlin_exercise/kotlin-in-action/chapter-03/code-06/README.md

   - That means:
     ```text
     "When you call it in Java,"
-    1. the type of the first argument is `String`
+    the type of the first argument is `String`,
-    2. it is equal to the receiver type
+    and it is equal to the receiver type
     ```